jiazhou-garland/jiazhou-garland.github.io/index.md

 ## About Me

 Hi!
-I am a PhD student (2024.09,--) of <a href="https://www.hkust-gz.edu.cn/">The Hong Kong University of Science and Technology (Guangzhou)</a> supervised by <a href="https://www.leizhang.org/">Prof. Lei Zhang</a> at <a href="https://www.idea.edu.cn/">International Digital Economy Academy, IDEA</a>.
+I am a PhD student (2024.09,--) of <a href="https://www.hkust-gz.edu.cn/"> The Hong Kong University of Science and Technology (Guangzhou)</a> supervised by <a href="https://www.leizhang.org/">Prof. Lei Zhang</a> at <a href="https://www.idea.edu.cn/">International Digital Economy Academy, IDEA</a>.
 Currently, I am interested in Computer Vision and Multi-modal learning.

  <!--
  Hi!
 I am a PhD student who will be enrolled this year supervised by <a href="https://vlislab22.github.io/vlislab/linwang.html">Prof. Lin Wang</a> at <a href="https://vlislab22.github.io/vlislab/">VLISLab</a>, <a href="https://www.hkust-gz.edu.cn/">The Hong Kong University of Science and Technology (Guangzhou)</a> and <a href="https://www.leizhang.org/">Prof. Lei Zhang</a> at <a href="https://www.idea.edu.cn/">International Digital Economy Academy, IDEA</a>.
 Currently, I am interested in Event-based vision and Multi-modal learning.